|

 the new covenant which Gad will make with both Judah and Israel at their final

 restoration.
-The conversion of
+The conversion of the nation

 is likewise foretold.
 The picture of the future presented in these chapters is tinted with the bright colors of the glorious kingdom age.
 The casual reader will probably not observe the delicate blending of the pictures of the two restorations, which we know, from our present point of view, are separated thus far by approximately 2500 years, but will see only one return-the one at the conclusion of the Babylonian exile.
 We who. are living between these two. restorations can see that the new covenant was not made with Israel at the time of the return from Babylon, far when this prediction is fulfilled Israel will never again be rooted up from the land.
 Since she was cast out of it in 70 CE. and has been scattered among the nations for approximately 1900 years, we know that the latter part of this prophecy has not yet been fulfilled.
 To us the restoration from Babylon after the seventy years was only a foreshadowing of the final and glorious one in the end time.
 In reading these chapters we must not look at them from our paint of view, but from that of the prophet and his contemporaries.
 Could the casual hearer or reader at that time see these two. restorations and the intervening period?
 In this connection I will leave this question unanswered, but in the proper place (Sectian D) shall discuss it.
 B. Daniel's Study of Prophecy